Here is a strange mistake/error/issue on the side of the immigration office (caseworker or computer error?) that I'm not sure how to redress.

 No enquiry reference number given.

-Response received the next day - Email containing a copy of the same PDF document (different filename but same content) - Explained that the PDF document is the same and still wrong.
+Response received the next day - Email containing a copy of the same PDF document (different filename but same content)

 Was told the issue was being escalated to the "Croyden team" and expect a response within 15 days.